 Severity Appeal | ICO | Newcastle District Court

-Out client is a 41-year old male residing on the Central Coast.
-He runs his own business and is a board member for a volunteer Community Emergency Food service.
+Our client is a 41-year old male residing on the Central Coast.
+He runs his own business and is a board member for a volunteer Community Emergency Foodservice.

-Earlier this year our client was convicted for dishonestly obtain a financial advantage by deception.
+Earlier this year, our client was convicted for dishonestly obtaining a financial advantage by deception.
 He was sentenced to 18 months imprisonment with a non-parole period of 12 months.
-This offence carries in the Local Court a maximum penalty of 2 years imprisonment and/or 100 penalty units.
+This offence carries a maximum penalty of 2 years imprisonment and/or 100 penalty units in the Local Court.

-Our Solicitor Joseph Gilbert along with Senior Council Mr Philip Massey attended court on behalf of client.
-Mr Massey made submission that due to the prior good character of our client and that difficulty the volunteer service would face without leadership during the current Coronavirus that the term of imprisonment is best served by way of an Intensive Correction Order (ICO).
+Our Solicitor Joseph Gilbert, along with Senior Counsel Mr Philip Massey, attended court on behalf of the client.
+Mr Massey submitted that due to our client's prior good character and the difficulty the volunteer service would face without leadership during the current Coronavirus, the term of imprisonment is best served by way of an Intensive Correction Order (ICO).

-Her Honour Justice Triall saw fit to agree with Mr Massey and order that our client serve his imprisonment by way of an ICO for 18 months.
+Her Honour Justice Triall saw fit to agree with Mr Massey and order that our client serves his imprisonment through an ICO for 18 months.